SESYNC-ci/basic-git-lesson/docs/_slides/save.md

 ## Push

-Open the "Review Changes" window again and notice that your branch is ahead of origin/master!
+Look at the `git` tab again and notice that your branch is ahead of origin/master!
 Push those commit(s) to your GitHub repo.

 ===

-## Challenge
+## Exercise 1

-1. Enter a description into the "WHAT IS IT?" section of the NetLogo model.
-1. Commit and push your work.
+Modify the `collaborators.md` file again to add a third "TBD" collaborator, and push the modification to the origin as one commit.